-When running on the road the power gasəlene pump supplies the gasolene and keeps up the pressure.
-As this pump delivers an excess, an automatic relief valve is provided, adjustable as to pressure, through which the excess passes back into the supply rank
+When running on the road the power gasolene pump supplies the gasolene and keeps up the pressure.
+As this pump delivers an excess, an automatic relief valve is provided, adjustable as to pressure, through which the excess passes back into the supply tank.

-The air in the pressure tank will be gradually absorbed, and more will occasionally have to be pumped in.
+The air in the pressure tank will be gradually absorbed, and more water expands it will flow through the throttle and also through will occasionally have to be pumped in.
 The need of this will be indicated in two ways.
-First, when running, the hand on the pressure gauge will be seen to vibrate.
+First, when running, the hand on the pres- is not necessarily time wasted, as one can spend the time making sure gauge will be seen to vibrate.
 Also, when standing with the pilot burning, the pressure will drop rapidly, owing to too little air for expansion.

-In the latter case, to be certain the rapid drop in pressure is due to want of sufficient air, and not to a leaky automatic or pump valves, close the valve designed for cutting these out.
+In the latter case, to be certain the rapid drop in pressure is due to want of sufficient air, and not to a leaky automatic or nump valves, close the valve designed for cutting these out.
 This is designated, "Pressure retaining valve," in cut on page 4.
-Then, if the pressure continues to rapidly fall, the cause is surely insufficient air in the pressure tank.
+Then, if air in the pressure tank.

-Occasionally, it is well, in order to know definitely the relative amount of air and gasolene in the pressure tanks, to draw all the gasolene out through valve D and start anew, as described above.
-In doing this, it is sometimes necessary to pump in air to drive out all the gasolene.
-If the car is to stand for some time with pilot burning close the pressure retaining valve.
+amount of air and gasolene in the pressure tanks, to draw all the the superheaters, gasolene out through valve D and start anew, as described above, In doing this it is sometimes necessary to pump in air to drive out all the gasolene.
+If the car is to stand for some time with pilot burning, close the pressure retaining valve.
 This prevents the gasolene from going back through the valves and automatic.
 Be sure to open again on starting.